Marriage Green Card in Pennsylvania: What an Immigration Lawyer in Allentown PA Wants You to Know in 2026

 Take a careful look at both spouses' immigration and criminal histories.
 Anything unusual needs an attorney's eyes before you file.

-Decide if you’re going AOS or consular based on the two-path test above.
+Decide if you are going AOS or consular based on the two-path test above.

 We handle marriage green cards for couples across Pennsylvania, New Jersey, and New York every week.
-If you’d like us to handle yours, we can usually open your file within 48 hours of your consultation.
+If you have been searching for an "immigration lawyer near me" because you want someone close enough to meet face-to-face but experienced enough to handle a complex AOS case, we can usually open your file within 48 hours of your consultation.

 Frequently Asked Questions